163 Pounds to Kilos: A thorough look to Weight Conversion and Understanding Body Mass

 Understanding the Difference Between Weight and Mass

-Before delving further, it's important to clarify the difference between weight and mass.
+Before delving further, don't forget to clarify the difference between weight and mass.
 While often used interchangeably in everyday conversation, they represent different physical quantities.

 -